Tudat/tudat/tutorials/applicationWalkthroughs/earthOrbiterStateEstimation.rst

         stationReceiverLinkEnds.push_back( linkEnds );
     }

-For instance, :literal:`stationReceiverLinkEnds.at( 1 )` will now denote a set of link ends where the spacecraft is the transmitter, and ground station 1 is the receiver.
+For instance, :literal:`stationReceiverLinkEnds.at( 1 )` will now denote a set of link ends where the spacecraft is the transmitter, and ground station 1 (FIXME: "Station2"?) is the receiver.

 Next, we need to define which link ends are to be used for which observable.
 We do this somewhat arbitrarily, and define: